Winnie The Pooh is a famous and much-loved character that Disney has showcased for over 50 years.

 National days have always been a way for people to get together and remember something special, whether it be an important day in history or to celebrate the passion of a hobby or celebrity.

-Winnie The Pooh Day has been celebrated from as early as 1986, where people would read his stories, eat lots of honey and get cozy watching one of his films.
+Winnie The Pooh Day has been celebrated since as early as 1986 when people would read his stories, eat lots of honey and get cozy watching one of his films.

 The classic story of Winnie The Pooh is a timeless creation that will inspire generations to come.